 - What do you promise to stand by regarding deliverables?

-A nice filter or strategic tool to apply to your manifesto statements is to ask what would happen if you were to reverse the statement.
+A nice filter or strategic tool to apply to your manifesto is to ask what would happen if you reverse the statements.
 Would it still be a valid option, even if it’s one you would not wish not to follow?

-As an example.
-Instead of offering “great service” the reverse would be to offer “terrible service” – a silly statement indeed.
+Instead of offering “great service”, the reverse would be to offer “terrible service” – a silly statement indeed.
 Therefore it applies that offering great service is a given and as a statement holds little value strategically.
-If you find your manifesto filled with such statements you may be better to remove or replace them with more valuable ones.
+If you find your manifesto filled with such statements, it may be better to remove or replace them with more valuable ones.

 On the other hand, offering “hand-crafted goods” (vs. the reverse ‘mass-produced”) is far more relevant as a statement since both options are perfectly valid (but opposing) ways of competing in the marketplace.

-For more reading jump to a nice little article “The first question to ask of any strategy” by Rodger Martin, written in the HBR.
+For more reading, jump to a nice article, “The first question to ask of any strategy” by Rodger Martin, written in the HBR.

 A few other comments

 What’s your style – think about the style of how you would like to communicate this.
-My research has found examples which were highly descriptive taking several hundred words, others were just a collection of very short and clear sentences.
-Written well both styles can work.
+My research has found examples that were highly descriptive, taking several hundred words.
+Others were just a collection of concise and clear sentences.
+Written well, both styles can work.
 What about your tone of voice.
-Is it serious, humorous, relaxed, etc?
+Is it serious, humorous, relaxed, etc.?